MEJillFarley/pymaceuticals/README.md

 **Calculate Correlation and Regression**
 Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.

-Plot the linear regression model on top of the previous scatter plot.
+Plot the linear regression model on top of the previous scatter plot. *Not working*